B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 What is audience engagement?

 We learned that audience engagement is the interaction between webinar presenter and attendee, but in even simpler terms, it’s audience interest.
 In the context of a webinar, garnering webinar audience interest comes down to conversion tools.
-Polls, Q&As, content libraries, live chat features, and demo options help you fold the entire customer journey map into your webinar.
+Polls, Q&As, content hubs, live chat features, and demo options help you fold the entire customer journey map into your webinar.

 But not all engagement is the same.
 Let’s take a look at the different types: